2SmartCloud/2smart-cloud-esp8266-sonoff-4ch/README.md

 4. build and write

     ```
+    pio run -t uploadfs
     pio run -t upload
     ```

-5. If everything is okay it should start in AP mode and blink once in a second.

-If you want just build
+    or just build
     ```
     pio run
     ```

+5. If everything is okay it should start in AP mode and blink once in a second.

 If you have error "can't open device "/dev/ttyUSB0": Permission denied" follow Link https://qna.habr.com/q/526674

 CLI guide https://docs.platformio.org/en/latest/core/userguide/index.html

 ## Factory reset
-To reset connected device press the first chanel button for 10 seconds until led starts blinking.
+To reset connected device press the first chanel button for 10 seconds until led starts blynking.

 ## Custom firmware

-Feel free to fork this firmware and create you own products with custom functionality.
+Fill free to fork this firmware and create you own products with custom functionality.
 Detailed instruction you could find in our [blog](https://2smart.com/blog/tpost/ebvsii6y21-how-to-write-firmware-for-an-iot-device).